influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/administration/security-best-practices.md

 In a production environment you should not use self-signed certificates.
 However, for testing it is fast to create your own certs.

-To create a cert and key in one file with openssl:
+To create a cert and key in one file with OpenSSL:

 ```sh
 openssl req -x509 -newkey rsa:4096 -sha256 -nodes -keyout testing.pem -out testing.pem -subj "/CN=localhost" -days 365